 Emollients are moisturizers that help keep skin hydrated by creating a protective barrier on the skin and preventing moisture loss.
 They contain occlusives, humectants, and lubricants — like natural butters and oils — to keep your or your little one’s skin happy and healthy.

-Our Stelatopia Emollient Cream is an easy way to incorporate emollients into your baby’s skincare routine.
+Our Stelatopia Emollient Cream and Stelatopia Intense Eczema Relief provide easy ways to incorporate emollients into your baby’s skincare routine.
 Sunflower oil and avocado oil work together in our fragrance-free blend to soothe and hydrate your baby’s skin.

 For best results, we recommend massaging into the skin twice daily.

 Sun protection is a crucial part of any skincare routine, so a plan to combat psoriasis or eczema wouldn’t be complete without the addition of sunscreen.